ChordPro/chordpro/docs/content/Install-Windows-ActiveState.md

 ![](images/maintenance.png)

 **ActiveState repository is currently having problems distributing recent Perl modules.
-You may wish to try [[CitrusPerl|Install Windows Citrus]] instead.**
+You may wish to try [[Strawberry Perl|Install Windows Strawberry]] instead.**

 Download ActiveState Perl, Community Edition, from <https://www.activestate.com/activeperl/downloads>.
 Install according to the directions on the site.